Fullerton, California Therapists

 Mental Health Statistics for Fullerton

-Having your basic needs met, along with general sense of well being are hallmarks of having good mental health.
-However, Fullerton like many communities in Southern California are experiencing an uptick in homelessness, many of whom (as many as 1 in 6) suffer from some form of mental illness.
+Having your basic needs met, along with a general sense of well-being are hallmarks of having good mental health.
+However, Fullerton like many communities in Southern California is experiencing an uptick in homelessness, many of whom (as many as 1 in 6) suffer from some form of mental illness.
 Out of that population, up to 1 in 20 suffer from a major mental illness.
-Unfortunately, California is home to 22 percent of the homeless population in the United States.
+Unfortunately, California is home to 22% of the homeless population in the United States.

 Because Fullerton is located in Orange County, mental health services don’t always get the funding they need to address the needs of the residents.
 While Los Angeles County offers over 2,000 acute care beds, the OC only has the resources for 480.
 On a brighter note, Fullerton exceeds the California benchmark ratio of 1,034 residents per mental health professional with a ratio of 700:1.